inkdropapp/docs-old/src/pages/manual/plugin-word-count.md

 ---
 index: 30
-category: "hacking"
+category: 'hacking'
 toc: true
-path: "/manual/plugin-word-count"
+path: '/manual/plugin-word-count'
-title: "Plugin: Word Count"
+title: 'Plugin: Word Count'
 ---

 Let's get started by writing a very simple plugin and looking at some of the tools needed to develop one effectively.
 We'll start by writing a plugin that tells you how many words are in the current editor and display it in a small modal window.